-Genes integrated into the plant genome by genetic engineering methods are expressed at different levels, depending on the site of integration on the chromosome and on the neighbouring sequence at the integration site ("position effect").
-Under field conditions, the level of expression may be influenced by environmental factors, for instance, by temperature.
-In this particular case, this could mean that the characteristics of the genetically modified black nightshade plants are not modified to the same degree in the field as under climate-controlled or greenhouse conditions.
+Genes which have been integrated into the plant genome by genetic engineering methods are expressed at different levels, depending on the site of integration on the chromosome and on the sequence neighbouring the integration site ("position effect").
+Under field conditions the level of expression may be influenced by environmental factors, for instance, by temperature.
+In this particular case this could mean that the characteristics of the genetically modified black nightshade plants are not altered to the same degree in the open field as under climate-chamber or greenhouse conditions.
 This does not represent a risk to the environment or to human or animal health.

-The insertion of foreign genes may influence the expression or regulation of native plant genes at or near the site of insertion.
+The insertion of foreign genes may influence the expression or regulation of the plant's own genes at or near the site of insertion.
 Such processes can affect plant metabolic pathways.
-However, in greenhouse studies on the genetically modified plants no observations were made that would suggest such an event.
+However, in greenhouse studies on the genetically modified plants no observations were reported that would suggest such an event.

 Mobile genetic elements (transposable elements), which when transposed within the genome can exert effects on existing plant genes at the target site, occur naturally in plants.
 The inactivation of genes or alterations in gene regulation also take place in a range of other naturally occurring processes such as point mutations, deletions or translocations and are traditionally used in plant breeding.
-Therefore, even in non-genetically modified plants, such events can always influence plant metabolic pathways.
-In this regard, the genetically modified plants do not differ fundamentally from non-genetically modified plants.
+Therefore, even in non-genetically modified plants such events can always influence plant metabolic pathways.
+In this regard the genetically modified plants do not differ fundamentally from non-genetically modified plants.